kaspernj/db_cached_model_methods/README.md

 user.uncached_heavy_method
 ```

 Always just calls the original method - even if it is overriden.
-It won't create, update or touch the cache the cache.
+It won't create, update or touch the cache.
 ```ruby
 user.original_heavy_method
 ```